-- Develop and maintain quality improvement processes, structures and resources in support of the organization-wide commitment to provision of quality healthcare for all members - Development of effective methods to measure outcome of care and services provided to members, as well as interventions to achieve continuous and measurable improvements - Continuous collaboration with appointed entities to develop and implement structures and programs fostering coordination and continuity of care - Compliance with applicable federal, state, regulatory, contractual and accreditation requirements (HEDIS, CAHPS, HOS) - Ensuring adequate accessibility to care and services - Monitor and ensure members receive seamless, continuous and appropriate attention throughout the continuum of care - Ensure members have access to appropriate care management programs, including Case Management and Disease Management - Coordinate, monitor and report QM activities to appropriate committees - Conduct root cause analysis for benchmarks or goals unmet - Implement and monitor programs designed to improve the quality and safety of members through member and provider education barrier analysis, opportunities for improvement and interventions.

-In an effort to meet these general goals, the QM Program implements and tracks a variety of QI activities that address the quality and safety of clinical care and quality of service throughout the year.
-These activities are described within the program evaluation including results compared to performance goals, trending of measures when appropriate,
+- Develop and maintain quality improvement processes, structures and resources in support of the organization-wide commitment to provision of quality healthcare for all members - Development of effective methods to measure outcome of care and services provided to members, as well as interventions to achieve continuous and measurable improvements - Continuous collaboration with appointed entities to develop and implement structures and programs fostering coordination and continuity of care - Compliance with applicable federal, state, regulatory, contractual and accreditation requirements (HEDIS, CAHPS, HOS) - Ensuring adequate accessibility to care and services - Monitor and ensure members receive seamless, continuous and appropriate attention throughout the continuum of care - Ensure members have access to appropriate care management programs, including Case Management and Disease Management - Coordinate, monitor and report QM activities to appropriate committees - · Conduct root cause analysis for benchmarks or goals unmet - Implement and monitor programs designed to improve the quality and safety of members through member and provider education of QI activities that address the quality and safety of clinical care and quality of service throughout the year.
+These activities are described within the program evaluation including results compared to performance goals, trending of measures when appropriate, barrier analysis, opportunities for improvement and interventions.